slcs-jsc/mptrac/docs/manual/pressure_levels.md

 ## Predefined pressure levels

+#JS - Comment - First User Perspective
+#Open Questions:
+#For what purpose/application is it usefull/necessary to define pressure levels?
+#Are the pressure levels read from met file per default, anyway?
+#Where does the pressure level information come from?
+#The bottom pressure level in the ECMWFs model level definitions link is 1013.25 and not 1044.45?

 With the parameter ``` PRESS_LEVEL_DEF ``` vertical pressure levels can be selected from a number of definitions.
 The definitions follow the [ECMWFs model level definitions](https://confluence.ecmwf.int/display/UDOC/Model+level+definitions).
 Per default, the value is set to -1 and hence ignored.